jangouts/jangouts/README.md

-Jangouts (for "Janus Hangouts") is a solution for videoconferencing based on WebRTC and the excellent [Janus Gateway](http://janus.conf.meetecho.com/) with a user interface heavily inspired by Google Hangouts.
+Jangouts (for "Janus Hangouts") is a solution for videoconferencing based on WebRTC and the excellent [Janus Gateway](http://janus.conf.meetecho.com/) with a user interface loosely inspired by Google Hangouts.
 It aims to provide a completely self-hosted open source alternative to Google Hangouts and similar solutions.
 Currently Jangouts supports conferences with video, audio, screen sharing and textual chat organized into an unlimited amount of conference rooms